Agatha Bârsescu: Career

-Bârsescu was given a long-term contract by a theatre in Berlin but wished to return to Vienna and managed to extricate herself from the contract.
+Bârsescu received a long-term contract by a theatre in Berlin but wished to return to Vienna and managed to extricate herself from the contract.
 In Vienna, she made her professional debut on 22 November 1883 at the Burgtheater, also known as the Imperial Court Theatre, performing as Hero in Franz Grillparzer's Hero and Leander.
 One newspaper, noting that the Burgtheater was in financial difficulties, wrote that "Burgtheater has found its fortune!
 May it last."
 The very favourable reception earned her other roles, such as Ophelia in Hamlet, Desdemona in Othello, and Margareta in Faust.
 This was followed by a lifetime contract being offered by the theatre and the title of "Court Actress" awarded by imperial decree.
-She then had starring roles in Grillparzer's Medea and Sappho, Antigone by Sophocles, Mary Stuart by Friedrich Schiller, and as the queen in Victor Hugo's Ruy Blas.
+She had starring roles in Grillparzer's Medea and Sappho, Antigone by Sophocles, Mary Stuart by Friedrich Schiller, and as the queen in Victor Hugo's Ruy Blas after she received the title.

-In addition to her professional performances, Bârsescu was well-known for organizing charity performances.
-She became a popular figure, such that she could not go out on the balcony of her home in Vienna without attracting admirers in the street.
+In addition to her professional performances, Bârsescu was well known for organizing charity performances.
+She became such a popular figure that she could not go out on the balcony of her home in Vienna without attracting admirers in the street.
 Poems were written about her, including by Heinrich Glücksmann.
 When she visited Romania, she was invited to the Royal Court and given several decorations.
 In Vienna, she was received by Emperor Franz Joseph and was surrounded by the nobility.
+Bârsescu decided to leave Vienna when she felt she couldn't grow artistically next to Charlotte Wolter, the first heroine of Burgtheater who could not deal with young competition.
+Her position was filled in by Maria Pospischil who, in three years, also gave up competing with Wolter and moved to Berlin.

-In 1890 she moved to the Stadttheater in Hamburg, receiving 12 standing ovations after her last performance in Vienna.
+In 1890 Bârsescu moved to the Stadttheater in Hamburg, receiving 12 standing ovations after her last performance in Vienna.
 In 1893 she undertook a long tour of Romania, performing works by Schiller and Hermann Sudermann.
-She then worked at the Deutsches Theater in Berlin, following this with stays in Paris, Budapest, and several other cities.
+She then worked at the Deutsches Theater in Berlin.
+She followed this with performances in Paris, Budapest, and several other cities.